Professor Rowena Kennedy-Epstein

 Research interests

-I recovered and edited the American poet Muriel Rukeyser’s lost Spanish Civil War novel Savage Coast (The Feminist Press, 2013), as well as materials included in the edition “Barcelona, 1936” & Selections from the Spanish Civil War Archive (Lost&Found, 2011).
-My scholarship and writing have appeared in Modern Fiction Studies, The Journal of Narrative Theory, Textual Practice, Modernism/Modernity, Literature and History, The Paris Review, and Harper’s, among other places.
-And I edited a special issue on Women's Experimental Forms for JNT: The Journal of Narrative Theory.
+My essays have appeared in Modern Fiction Studies, The Journal of Narrative Theory, Textual Practice, Modernism/Modernity, Literature and History, The Paris Review, Harper’s, and Lit Hub, and others.
+And I edited a special issue on Women's Experimental Forms for JNT.

 I’ve supervised PhD students on a range of topics, including modernist women’s anti-fascist journalism, women writers and the BBC, modernism and the politics of education, post-war feminist graphic novels, spirituality and the feminist avant-garde, and feminist sensory studies.